 Working with your subconscious

-- Tony Corballis harnesses the power of your ‘metacognition’ largely through critical reflection and self-analysis, but also through harnessing some of the core principles of Cognitive Behavioural Therapy in working with your belief systems, and its slightly less empirical ‘cousin’ Neuro-Linguistic Programming with its amazing and practical old-fashioned wisdom.
+- Tony Corballis harnesses the power of your ‘metacognition’ largely through critical reflection and self-analysis, but also through harnessing the core principles of Cognitive Behavioural Therapy in working with your belief systems, and its less-empirical but common-sense ‘cousin’ Neuro-Linguistic Programming with amazing old-fashioned wisdom.
 Your anxieties shed.
 Subtextual insight is blinding.
 Excitement builds.

 - Every properly credentialled executive coach and performance coach will be intimately aware of the interface between the conscious and subconscious.
 Listen to Barry Smith of the School of Advanced Study at the University of London and Nicholas Shea of King’s College London discuss this.

 But the approach and methods are not all founded in ‘-isms’.
 Be prepared to roll up your sleeves and do the mileage.
 No one learns to swim without jumping in the water.
 The same goes for executive presence, communication, narrating your leadership or other competencies, fortifying your voice, or strengthening your personal brand.
 Nevertheless, our techniques are never in isolation: in other words, they are simply not just a set of games devised by a band of merry but failed actors.

 - Tony Corballis draws on brilliantly practical frameworks such as those developed by Dr Peter Fischer on Leadership Transition, by Jo Owen and others on influence, by Costa and Kallick’s Habits of Mind, by Stephen Covey in his Seven Habits of Highly Effective People, by the great trainers and authors at The Mind Gym, and by Laura Liswood on corporate diversity, to name a few.